Skip to content

 This configuration item is a list structure

 Each item in the list is a rule.
-The web service will match them in order and process according to the first matched rule
+When the web service receives a request, it will match sequentially and process according to the first matched rule

 Available rules and their syntax are as follows: